 Understanding the World

-Our children are involved in many activities that allow them to explore the natural world, from visits to Highgate Wood to bug hunts in the Peace Garden.
+Our children are involved in many activities that allow them to explore the natural world, from visits to Highgate Woods to bug hunts in the Peace Garden and the school allotment.
 They investigate changes by playing with ice and other natural materials, taking part in lots of cooking activities and observing what happens when seeds are planted.
-Every years, we look after a clutch of duck eggs and the children help care for them once they have hatched.
+Every year, we look after a clutch of duck eggs and the children help care for them once they have hatched.

 Expressive arts and design